Shelley Klammer

 Healing the Emotional Roots of Illness - Shelley KlammerA Journal Meditation on Illness

-1. Begin your meditation by resting in stillness and listening within to the place where your physical pain resides.
+1. Begin your meditation by resting in stillness and listening to the place where your physical pain resides.
 And, deeper than any physical pain that you are feeling, see if you can find a place in your body that holds an acute feeling of emotional pain.

 2. As you rest in the particularity of the emotional pain in your body, it might have a story to tell you about how it feels apart from your love in some way.
 It might, for example, feel bitter, lonely, mistrustful, or angry.

 6. Perhaps the symbols in your painting have words.
 You can consciously dialogue with your symbology through free-writing.
-You can write about the symbols in your painting, in a free-associative way, like this: "Red: I feel anger streaking through my body.
+You can write about the symbols in your painting in a free-associative way, like this: "Red: I feel anger streaking through my body.
 Circle: I want to open up to a higher way of thinking about my life.
 No mouth: What are you trying to say?"

 Love and Pain